hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 ---

 ## Conclusion
-My favourite backpack is the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) and I use it since 3 years as my packrafting backpack.
+My favourite backpack is still the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) and I use it since 3 years as my packrafting backpack.
 I did not have any issues with it so far.
 There are just a few small spots which are wearing off but it would have happen to any other backpack as well.